-Includes free flooring and available with the Government backed Help To Buy or First Home Fund schemes*
+Includes free flooring and available with the Government backed Help To Buy scheme or 5% deposit paid*

 The Glenfinnan show home at Grandhome is a 3 bedroom semi detached house, built with attic room trusses and a dormer window which offers the potential to extend upwards in the future.
 The interiors feature timber linings in the lounge, made by our own joinery workshop in Aboyne and other unique pieces such as lamps, hand made with sea kelp in the West Coast of Scotland.